I read an interesting article in the Financial Times recently,

 to the following factors:

 (1) Economy of scale.
 Massive centrally planned localised infrastructure investments have leveraged the type of economy of scale economics which Paul Krugman won a Nobel Prize describing.
 In China there are cities that specialize in steel manufacture, other in solar panels, others in paper towels, others in plastic toys, there are even entire towns devoted to the manufacture of hand painted reproductions of famous artworks.
 As China continued to push this economy of scale model forward it naturally embraced state capitalism because the goal is to consolidate everything into the ultimately powerful seamless whole.
-(Incidentally, the once noble Paul Krugman didn't have the courage to follow up on his economy of scale model, which is a great challenge not not only the relativism of the modern liberal, but also the liberals lack of sporting prowess, and so the once great Krugman has now fallen by wayside, devoting his life to the pacifistic campaign against austerity like Bertrand Russell in WW1.
-Lets sing a beautiful prayer in the hope it brings him back from the abyss!
+(Note 1: the major un-sustainability of China's economy today is caused by a perfectly opposite philosophical counter current.
+Blinded by the pursuit of GDP and neo-liberal theories of economic development, and deaf to all sense of beauteous lifestyle, Chinese local government officials diversified away from the rational seamless machine model into commercial parks and tourism and residential housing, upending the communal economy of scale concept and wallowing in chaotic and wasteful activity in the most spectacularly ruinous way.)
+(Note 2: the once noble Paul Krugman crashed out of intellectual ascendancy because he didn't have the courage to follow up on his economy of scale model, which is a great challenge not not only to the wishy washy hand waving relativism of the modern liberal which hates to be pinned down because it doesn't want to admit its inadequacy; also the cowardace of the modern liberal which is created by a sort of internal revolt as those without philosophical skill think of themselves as experts in justice even though they can't grasp the totality of the economy, creating the blind Bertrand Russell type illness which panders pacifistically to worker vested interests.
+What we are talking about is the disease of the Western elite which is the opposite of the disease we talked about a moment ago in the Chinese elite.
+So lets sing a beautiful prayer in the hope it brings Krugman back from the abyss!
 Nobody wise holds grudges against men like Krugman because it's ignorance not wickedness that is holding him back, and one can only pity the terrible inner pain it must be causing him.)

 (2) Inequality.
 By capturing corporate profits in State Owned Enterprise society as a whole is enriched rather than a handful of lucky shareholders and chief executives, or fat margins are simply eradicated and prices shrink.
 The first cuts taxes, the second cuts consumer prices.
 For example, China has the some of the world's leading banks, but because they are state owned even their most high flying of executives are paid a pittance compared to Western banks.
 For example, whereas corporate profits as a proportion of GDP continue to rise inexorably in the USA even in the midst of recession, in China the tide is beginning to change.
 This is one of the reasons Chinese stocks are falling, but it's also one of the reasons Chinese companies are expanding across the world, namely because they are happy with low single digit returns on capital and therefore offer much lower prices that Western competitors.
 For example, think carefully about this statistic: China produced 560 million watches in 2009, Switzerland produced 22 million, yet the Swiss industry’s revenue was almost five times higher.
 To save you the math, Swiss manufactures such as Swatch sell their watches for an average of 127 times as much as the many nameless Chinese producers commissioned by companies around the world to produce their own-brand watches.
 And we are saying the extraordinarily slim profit margins such Chinese producers run are not just a result of creating watch cities and other economies of scale devices we talked about in the first point above, but also the result of state owned enterprises who charge a small return but never profiteer with household name Western style profit margins, and this in turn compacts margins at all the private sector companies in China too.